 Tip 10: Viewpoints in Berlin's neighbourhoods

 Teufelsberg is the highest elevation in Berlin.
 For this reason, the Americans chose this heap of rubble as the site of their former spy station.
-Although the journey and climb up the hill are somewhat arduous, you will be rewarded with a magnificent view.
+Thee journey and climb up the hill takes about 30 minutes, you will be rewarded with a magnificent view.
 The whole of Berlin is at your feet, and there's always a good breeze blowing on the 99 metres of the artificially raised hill.
 We have put together a list of other beautiful vantage points in Berlin's neighbourhoods.

 Tip 11: Climbing and bouldering